louis-dotfiles/git/README.md

 ## Installation

-You have to do is clone this repository in `~/.config/git`, i.e. [~/.config/git/config](~/.config/git/config) should be [this file](./config).
+All you have to do is clone this repository in `~/.config/git`, i.e. [~/.config/git/config](~/.config/git/config) should be [this file](./config).
 Symlinking is also a popular option.